deadproject/deadproject/README.md

 ## Updates 🔄

-Make sure to check the updates for UnattendWinstall - [Uw-Update](https://github.com/deadproject/UwFixOs/discussions/3)
+Make sure to check the updates for FixOs - [FixOs-Update](https://github.com/deadproject/FixOs/discussions/4)

 ## Languages and Tools 🛠️